onyx-platform/onyx/doc/user-guide/environment.md

 ###### Example

 Notice that all we're doing is extending the address string to include more host:port pairs.
-Do the same for the Coordinator.

 ```clojure
 (def peer-opts